zenobio93/seat-docs/docs/guides/installation/basic_installation/traefik.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

+!!! info "A records for (sub)domain"
+    this guy assumes that you have create A records for any (sub)domain you want to manage via Træfik

 # Træfik

 Træfik is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 Most of the time SeAT is not going to be the only web application running on your Webserver.
 Therefore you need an orchestrator or proxy-server which handels subdomains, ports, certificates etc. Here Træfik makes managing your webserver very easy, especially because it is very docker aware, configures itself automatically, dynamically and it makes managing SeAT very easy.